-13
+Figure 13 - Comfort Levels for each situation

+Here, each colored block shows the total count of comfort level (a sum of Likert responses on a 1-4 scale) for each situation, a quantity shown clearly to correlate to interest in robotics.

+Unfortunately, the standard deviation for our subjective Valence and Activation questions was too severe to draw any accurate conclusions, and our sample size of 87 was far too small compared to our desired quantity of 200.

-and Results
+Experiment Process and Results

 The number of participants that was required for the factor analysis was at least fifty.
 Thirty participants took part in the experiment.
 This resulted in a reduction in the confidence value of the findings.
 Issues in scheduling the experiment lead to the announcement being only five days before the experiment.